abdelrhman892/Brain-Battles/README.md

 ## Overview

 **Brain Battles** is an interactive platform where users can create, participate in, and track quizzes on various topics.
-It allows users to sign up, login, logout and access a range of quizzes, each containing multiple-choice questions.
+It allows users to sign up, login, logout, and access a range of quizzes, each containing multiple-choice questions.
 Users can answer questions, receive immediate feedback on their responses, and see their scores and performance analytics.
-The platform also supports updating user profiles and managing quizzes through a simple interface, ensuring a seamless experience from quiz creation to taking and reviewing quizzes..
+The platform also supports updating user profiles and managing quizzes through a simple interface, ensuring a seamless experience from quiz creation to taking and reviewing quizzes.

 The backend is built using Flask, a lightweight Python web framework, with SQLAlchemy for ORM-based database interactions.
 It features robust authentication using JWT (JSON Web Tokens) and offers email notifications for user activities.